DevExpress/devextreme-angular-template/README.md

 ## <a name="getting-started"></a>Getting Started

-Use the [DevExtreme CLI](https://github.com/DevExpress/devextreme-cli)'s `new angular-app` to create a DevExtreme Angular application that includes several sample views and a navigation menu:
+Use the DevExtreme CLI's `new angular-app` command to create a DevExtreme Angular application that includes several sample views and a navigation menu:

 ```bash
 npx devextreme-cli new angular-app app-name